FStarLang/FStar/INSTALL.md

 [Working OCaml setup](#prerequisite-for-steps-2-and-3-working-ocaml-setup)
 section further below, steps 0 to 3.

+Note: On MacOS you will additionally need to install `coreutils` via Homebrew or Macports for this to work (see [issue #469](https://github.com/FStarLang/FStar/issues/469)).

 ## Binary releases ##

 Every now and then we release [F\* binaries on GitHub] (for Windows, Mac, and Linux)